 - Lowering costs for prescription drugs

 How do I get referred to Prescribe for Health?

 Talk with your primary care provider (PCP) about your home life.
 Let them know if you aren’t able to pay your bills, afford healthy food, afford a gym, or find reliable child care.
 Your PCP can refer you to Prescribe for Health.

 Once your PCP has referred you to us, Population Health workers at Cheshire Medical Center will call you.
 They will ask you about the problems you face and help find solutions.

-Yes, they will meet you where it’s most comfortable for you.
-They’ll talk to you on the phone, come to your home, or meet you at your doctor’s office.
+Our staff will meet you where it’s most comfortable for you.
+They’ll talk to you on the phone or video, come to your home, or meet you at your doctor’s office.